pookjw/BackOn/README.md

 To enable **ShowLog**, open DevSettings and enable **ShowLog**.

-(I do not guarantee any problems.)
+(I am not responsible for problems.)